cbjs-dev/cbjs/packages/http-client/README.md

 ## WaitFor

-This section is dedicated to functions that waits for a resource to reach a certain status.
+This section is dedicated to functions that waits for a resource to reach the expected status.

 * [waitForBucket](https://cbjs.dev/guide/http-client/wait-for.html#waitforbucket)
 * [waitForScope](https://cbjs.dev/guide/http-client/wait-for.html#waitforscope)